dccn-tg/tg-toolset-golang/repository/cmd/repocli/README.md

 # repocli: cross-platform user CLI for managing the Donders Repository data

-A command-line tool for performing basic operations on the Donders Repository data.
-The tool uses the WebDAV protocol, therefore it is also a genetic tool for managing data that are accessible via an WebDAV interface.
+A command-line tool for performing basic operations on the data content (not the metadata) of the Donders Repository collections.
+In essense, it uses the WebDAV protocol to implemente the operations; therefore it is also a genetic tool for managing data accessible via WebDAV.

-The implemented operations are:
+The following operations are currently implemented:

 - ls: list a directory
 - mkdir: create a new directory